Who is it okay to steal from?

 The Promise of A.I.

 We act like A.I. is bribing us with improvements to our lives without them ever actually providing the bribe!
-Once again, with the aid of concentrated media ownership, we’re being sold our own tail to munch on and sinking our teeth right in.
+Once again, concentrated media ownership sells us our own tail to munch on and we’re sinking our teeth right in.

 What they say vs what they’re causing 🙄